cccbr/runningatower/content/docs/110-rope-route/index.md

 Ideally, the rope should only contact the roller, not the side of the box.
 Signs of significant rope wear on the box will indicate a problem:
 -  For a ground pulley, the most likely cause is that the bell wheel is not running true.
 Checks and remedies are given in [Wheels](../070-wheels/#wheel-not-running-true).
 -  If the wheel is running true, it is possible that the ground pulley is not correctly aligned with the wheel.
 This may require assistance from a Bell Hanger, although an experienced Steeple Keeper may be able to correct this using packing pieces or modifications to the fixing points.
 -  For other pulleys used to draw a rope in the intermediate chamber, wear on the roller box is almost certainly due to misalignment.
-See [Intermediate chambers](#intermediate-chambers), above.
+See [Intermediate chambers](#intermediate-chambers-1), below.

 #### Roller not spinning freely and quietly (4)